thebrightshade/RockPaperScissors/README.md

 # RockPaperScissors
-A game of Rock Paper Scissors
+A game of Rock Paper Scissors - Play till you either win or lose.